AlextheYounga/forge-cerebral/src/blog/science/breaking-the-cosmic-speed-limit.md

 There are many aspects of Relativity that people seem to think conflict with Newtonian mechanics, such as gravitational lensing, redshifting and blueshifting of light, and black holes.
 All of which can be explained within the basic principles of Newtonian mechanics, even if Newton's original measurements were somewhat incorrect.

+## A Quick Note on Logic
+In logic, there is a very important rule, arguably the most important rule of all, called “the law of identity.”
+This rule is very simple.

+>Things are the way that they are, and they are not the way they are not.

+I need the reader to understand this because when I point out later how relativity violates this principle, we can be certain this theory is unworkable.

+The question is, how do we know what is real?
+How do we know what must be true?

+If something defies this rule, "the law of identity", we can be certain that thing is wrong.
+If things are no longer the way they are, the universe itself becomes unworkable.
+As long as existence continues, the universe is coherent.
+If we lose coherence, we ultimately lose existence itself.

+Do you disagree?
+Tell me then if something can exist and not exist at the same time.
+Look past the words - think of the concept of existence and the concept of non-existence, and explain how these two concepts are compatible in any shape or form.

+You cannot, because it is a true metaphysical impossibility.
+It is not only false in this universe, but in all possible universes.

+Logic is a property of existence.
+If something exists, it has features of existence, and those features have properties.
+Those properties are what we call logic.
+For instance, an object exists, and it has the features of 4 equal sides.
+One of the properties of having 4 equal sides is that it can never have the feature of roundness.
+That's logic.
+My thinking had nothing to do with it, it is true regardless of my rational thought about this objective property of existence.
+It doesn't matter what universe you place this object, if it has 4 equal sides, it will never have the features of roundness.

+This is what Schrodinger was trying to explain to the Copenhagen physicists with his famous cat thought experiment, but the point went over their heads.
+Many of them still don't really understand it.
+They ironically parade the idea around like a talking point for the complexity of the universe.
+He was trying to tell them they were wrong, and they were wrong.
+Thankfully the Copenhagen interpretation of quantum physics has now started to fall out of favor due to its many logical conundrums.

+It's not complex.
+It's perhaps the simplest thing imaginable, the most irreducible property of existence.
+But it's also not intuitive.

+So when I now present this exact problem to relativity, we can know for certain that the theory is unworkable.

 ## Part 1: The Logic